ljaime-hernandez/journal-webapp/README.md

 that way we can keep a track on every single action done on the webpage.

 ### notes:
-Contains all the functions related to the notes/active-note logic. all the CRUD functions connect to our firebase DB collection and uses the authReducer to retrieve the user uid to make the proper requests on the database.
+Contains all the functions related to the notes/active-note logic.
+All the CRUD functions connect to our firebase DB collection and uses the authReducer to retrieve the user uid to make the proper requests on the database.
 The dispatch method uses functions which will lead towards the notesReducer updating every step on the store.
 The sweetalert2 popups will display uploading messages and will be removed only